top of page

 I sat patiently outside of the breakfast hall until 6:45am, an hour felt like a minute after four days at the centre.
 I was waiting for a server to tell them I was leaving, and I would need my valuables back.

-Eventually, I caught the attention of the young server and told her “I want to let you know I am leaving, I have tried my best but I don’t feel happy, I'll wait by the main entrance for someone to come and give me my locked up goods” (including passport I may add).
-When she saw my bags she immediately became irate and said I couldn’t go.
-She quickly positioned herself between me and the gate.
+Eventually, I caught the attention of the young server and told her “I want to let you know I am leaving, I have tried my best but I don’t feel happy, I'll wait by the main entrance for someone to come and give me my phone and passport”.

 I said, “Yes I can, I am a free person”.